Patrick McDonald (politician)

 Patrick McDonald was a Republican member of the Idaho House of Representatives, representing the Boise-based District 15 from January 2014 to January 2019.
 He was appointed to the position by Governor Butch Otter to serve the remainder of the term of Mark Patterson, who resigned due to scandal regarding his past criminal record.

 Background

-McDonald was an officer with the Idaho State Police for 33 years, last serving as a regional patrol commander.
+McDonald served as an officer with the Idaho State Police for 33 years, concluding his tenure as a regional patrol commander.
 He also served as a United States Marshal for Idaho during the George W. Bush administration.